Akecel/gabbro/README.md

 Then, rename this file `gabbro` (or `gabbro.exe` for Windows)

 > If you want to install Gabbro as a Go library, you can use `go install github.com/akecel/gabbro@latest`, note that the root of the configuration file will be your `$GOBIN`.
-You can also skip the next step and go directly to ['Configuration'](#Configuration).
+You can also skip the next step and go directly to [Configuration](#Configuration).

 ### Unix System (MacOS / Linux)